Match of the Century (tennis): Venue

-The attendance at the match was estimated to be between 3000 and 6000 depending on who was counted.
-In addition to the thousands of ticketed spectators, there were far more outside the venue who found alternative ways to see the match.
-Some people who could not get into the venue climbed eucalyptus trees or ladders that they had rented to get a glimpse of the match.
+The attendance at the match was estimated to be between 3000 and 6000, depending on who was counted.
+In addition, there were far more outside the venue who found alternative ways to see the match.
+Some people climbed eucalyptus trees or ladders that they had rented to get a glimpse of the match.
 The owner of a villa across the street sold standing room at 20 francs for people to watch the match from their upper-floor windows.
 After their window space overflowed, they dismantled tiles from their roof and sold attic space in which people could bring chairs to stand on and see the match by peering out from the part of the roof with removed tiles.
 Tunis commented, "Pretty soon every house in the vicinity looked half undressed, a hundred faces stucks out of the attics as though the villas were made of cardboard."
 The Carlton Hotel overlooking the court followed suit and also had people watching the match from their window balconies.
-There was also a large group of people who watched the match from the roof of the Carlton Club garage.
+A large group of people also watched the match from the roof of the Carlton Club garage.